tecoevo/JohnsongrassDynamics/README.md

 # Theoretical assessment of persistence and adaptation in weeds with complex life cycles

-## This repository contains the codes pertianing to the simulations and figures of the paper by Lauenroth & Gokhale
+## This repository contains the codes pertaining to the simulations and figures of the paper by Lauenroth & Gokhale